brendantipp/gmit_mls_2021/README.md

 ## About this Repository

-This is my Repository for the Machine Learning and Statistics Moudule 2021. it covers the use of the Scikit-Learn and SciPy.stats libraries in Python.
+This is my Repository for the Machine Learning and Statistics Moudule 2021.
+It covers the use of the Scikit-Learn and SciPy.stats libraries in Python.

 ## The Repository Contents